201005-reston-bigdata/training-code/week1/notes.md

 - reduce : when we call reduce on a collection, we pass reduce a function that takes 2 parameters and returns one result.
 Reduce calls that function repeatedly, making use of the prior return and each element of the collection in turn.
 Calling reduce on a collection will result in producing a single value, hence the name reduce.
 Example with generic function: List(1,2,3,4).reduceLeft(f) wouldfirst evaluate f(1,2), then evaluate f(f(1,2), 3), then f(f(f(1,2), 3), 4).
 Lets see a sum in the REPL

+## Exceptions + Errors + Handling

+In Scala, we have two different classes that both extend (subclass) Throwable.
+These are Exception and Error.
+Both of them are capable of interrupting normal program flow.
+When we "throw" an Exception or Error it causes regular program flow/regular function execution to cease until the Exception/Error is caught and handled.

+Eventually a method/function will catch the Exception and handle it.
+If this doesn't occur, the JVM catches it, prints and exits.
+When the Exception is caught and handled, program flow resumes from that point, not from where the Exception was thrown.

+An Exception is some exceptional behaviour -- something unanticipated has occurred.
+We might use classes/methods/objects/... inappropriately, which may cause them to throw Exceptions.
+We might also write our code to throw Exceptions when something exceptional happens (normally this means something has gone wrong).
+Examples built in : ArrayIndexOutOfBoundsException, ArithmeticException, FileNotFoundException, ...
+In general, we should attempt to recover from Exceptions.

+An Error is normally something that has gone wrong with the functioning of the JVM itself.
+Examples are StackOverflowError and OutOfMemoryError.
+We typically shouldn't / can't recovers from Errors.

+## sbt and Scala projects:

+- When we create a Scala project using sbt, we get src, target, and project folders:
+  - src contains our source code.  src/main/scala is our scala code, src/test/scala is our tests
+  - target contains compilation products, the .class files + more that are produced when we build our Scala project.
+  - project contains information about the sbt project, we'll put things like plugins here
+- We also get a build.sbt file.
+This file specifies information about out project, including necessary dependencies.
+- the .bsp and .idea folders are for IntelliJ and integrating it with sbt, not from sbt itself.

+- To write the entry point for a Scala app, just write an object that extends App.
+- We can use the sbt shell to compile, run, and test our application.
+Sbt commands to know for now:
+  - compile : compiles .scala files into .class files in target folder
+  - run : runs your application
+  - test : runs any tests in src/test/scala.
+We haven't done this yet.
+  - reload : reloads any changes made to build.sbt

+TODOS:
+obj created lazily when referenced.  use Any (like TS).
+Not yet covered case class and case object.
+Do this tomorrow morning.